openvinotoolkit/model_server/docs/east_ocr.md

 ## Building the Custom Node "east_ocr" Library

-Custom nodes in are loaded into OVMS as dynamic library implementing OVMS API from [custom_node_interface.h](../src/custom_node_interface.h).
+Custom nodes are loaded into OVMS as dynamic library implementing OVMS API from [custom_node_interface.h](../src/custom_node_interface.h).
 It can use OpenCV libraries included in OVMS or it could use other thirdparty components.

 The custom node east_ocr can be built inside a docker container via the following procedure: